 ○ What is the detection time for finding drugs?

-The detection period for common drugs of abuse is shown below.
-These are only guidelines as times can vary significantly because it depends on how long the person has been taking the drug, the amount of drug they use and the person’s metabolism.
+The table below shows the detection period for common drugs of abuse.
+These are only guidelines as times can vary significantly; often due to how often the person used the drug, the amount they used and the person’s metabolic rate.

 |Marijuana||Up to 30 days||Less than 24 hours|